Chapter Text

 “Mark…” and he turns his head to kiss the tender crook of her neck, time and time again like it isn’t enough.
 Like this closeness isn’t enough.

-Gemma shifts, skin sliding until she finds his cheek, his nose, his lips, until she can respond in earnest and bruise him with one kiss after another.
+Gemma shifts, skin sliding until she finds his cheek, his nose, his lips, until she can respond in earnest and bruise him with one kiss and another and another.
 And even though all she wants is to go back, to sink further into the safety and the softness and the tenderness of him, there is no halfway with this.
 Limbs untangling, she reaches again for the box and the twin of her ring, feeling the inner engraving with the tip of her fingers.

-Then—a discovery, a rumble across the very foundations of her mind.
+Then—a discovery, another rumbling echoing across the very foundations of her mind.
 For it is only in that precise moment, up close—as she takes his left hand—that she notices.
 A dark circle around his ring finger, right where the band used to be.
 God.
 How had she not seen it until now?
 It’s not fresh, not healing; it is but an afterimage, an incurable bruise.
 And how terrible it is to think of its significance, how utterly perfect a metaphor that is: how the body remembers even when oblivion is imposed upon the mind, how an absence can linger with such intensity that it becomes a presence; how enduring and indelible the impression of her is.

 Mark’s face twists with an unbearable guilt.
 “I shouldn’t have taken it off.
 I’m sorry, I- I should’ve insisted, I should’ve questioned them, I should’ve…”